Introduction and Inspirations

 Here is the first reason to make Bleach a "high-level" scripting language.
 Our three inspirations that fit in this category are all dynamically typed languages.

 If you don't remember (or don't know) what a dynamically typed language is, don't get nervous.
 A dynamically typed language is simply a programming language where the variables don't store type information.
 Instead, the value stored inside a variable holds the type information.
-This essentialy implies two things:
+This essentially implies two things:

 • Variables are able to store a value of any type.